arpitjain310/conflux/README.md

 ## Explicit non-goals

 - Not a chatbot or a model — the hard part here is the data, not inference.
-- No live external systems during development — sources are **mocked**; a real backend (SQL connector + on-disk store) is wired behind the same contract next, to prove it holds.
+- No live external systems during development — sources are **mocked**; one real source (SQLite) is wired behind the same contract to prove it holds.
+The consolidated store is still in-memory.
 - Not a general ETL framework — it consolidates entity records, it does not run arbitrary transforms.